Peer mentoring has been around since ancient times, as people have taught fellow friends, classmates, and partners how to acquire new skills.

 Mentoring in the workplace sets the stage for individuals to strengthen their relationships and, in turn, work more cohesively as a team.

-Learn how to motivate your employees with incentives, bonuses, and awards with our eBook.
+Learn how to better motivate employees with our eBook.

 And unlike a mentorship between a manager and subordinate, mentees feel safer talking about their challenges with a peer.
 This means they’ll have the ability to express their fears, concerns, and desires for growth in the role with a more trusted confidant.